 The view above the clouds can be magical but swap your air miles for cross-country train miles and you’ll be rewarded with breathtaking scenery and an ever-changing landscape you would miss out on from up high.
 The Orient Express might be the gold standard of a bygone era, but we’ve dreamt up a list of our favourite train journeys for 2023 to take you across the globe in style.

 The Rocky Mountaineer

-A country so rich in jewelled history deserves to be seen in style, so embrace a journey from the past as you trundle through the dusty heat of India.
-The Maharajas’ Express has been blessed with the accolade of ‘World’s Leading Luxury Train’ at the World Travel Awards no less than five times and it’s easy to see why; as the train affords guests the opportunity to explore several of the country’s much-fabled destinations and the hidden riches of this fascinating terroir.
+Embrace a journey from the past as you trundle through India.
+The Maharajas’ Express has been blessed with the accolade of ‘World’s Leading Luxury Train’ at the World Travel Awards no less than five times and it’s easy to see why; the train affords guests the opportunity to explore several of the country’s much-fabled destinations as well as the hidden riches of this fascinating terroir.
 The train is steeped in nostalgia, with 14 guest carriages – all named after precious stones from Here (diamond) to Pukhraj (sapphire) – housing rooms and suites adorned with rich tapestry, linen, and upholstery inspired by the personal carriages of the Maharajas.
 Routes take in India’s breathtaking temples and palaces, centuries-old Hindu monuments steeped in history, and, of course, the iconic Taj Mahal in all its glory.

 Amtrak’s Coast Starlight